 Our calling includes making disciples who follow Jesus who will also be counted with him when he comes again.
 Our calling is to preach the same Gospel Jesus proclaimed – the good news to the poor about the kingdom of God.

 Cut to a clip of the rally in Washington on January 5, 2021.
 Greg Locke comes to the stage and asks, “Are there any patriots out there?”
 When the cheers subside, he begins his impassioned speech, saying, “God is on our side!”

 Is God really on his side?

-As Joshua stood contemplating conquest of the promised land, he asked the angel of the Lord whether he was for them or for their enemies, the angel responded, “Neither!”
+As Joshua stood contemplating the conquest of the promised land, he asked the angel of the Lord whether he was for them or for their enemies, and the angel responded, “Neither!”

-Think about that: This was God’s anointed man about to lead God’s chosen people into the land God promised them centuries before.
+Think about that: This was God’s anointed man about to lead God’s chosen people into the land God promised them.

 God doesn’t have a side.
 God is not with us or against us in these things.
 The only thing that matters is whether we are aligned with God in fulfilling His purposes by obeying what He commanded.

 One thing we know for sure is that God desires that no one perish.
 (John 3:16) God seeks His lost sheep wherever they are, and whichever “side” they are on.
 This is God’s purpose.